marclove/handbook/about-gaslight.md

 value in isolation.
 Spending a week learning about the newest technologies or agile theory is really only valuable if it is applied when building something, or when shared with others.
-If all time is spent building solutions for clients, our skills may became stagnated.
+If all time is spent building solutions for clients, our skills may stagnate.
 If we don't have knowledge or haven't built something of value, we will have nothing to share.
 In short, every action we participate in will likely include some level of learning, building, and sharing.
 If a proposed action doesn't involve most or all of